Tree-Level Color-Kinematics Duality from Pure Spinor Actions: Concluding remarks

-In the pure spinor picture, failure of loop CK-duality may be seen as due to an incompatibility between a regulator of an ultraviolet divergence (namely, the regulated $\sfb$-operator) and a tree-level symmetry (the kinematic algebra), which may be interpreted as an anomaly, consistent with the perspective of~\cite{Borsten:2021rmh,Borsten:2022vtg}.
+Similarly in the pure spinor picture, failure of loop CK-duality may be seen as an incompatibility between a regulator of an ultraviolet divergence (i.e.~the regulated $\sfb$-operator) and a tree-level symmetry (the kinematic algebra), or an anomaly, following the perspective of~\cite{Borsten:2021gyl,Borsten:2022vtg}.

+Altogether we conclude that, without further input, tree-level CK-duality is the best one can hope for to obtain from $\BVbox$-algebras underlying action principles for Yang--Mills theory.

 \